On 90's Nostalgia

 By Polina Pittel

-Although there have been a couple of theories which rationalize phenomena (i.e. phenomenology), the verdict is still out on its relationship with nostalgia, which seems to be the driving force behind its persisting influence in today’s cultural landscape.
-The expression “90s nostalgia” has quickly become a part of millennial vernacular, referring to the general appreciation and affectionate remembrance of various cultural events, touchstones, and movements that comprised the American youth culture in the 1990s.
+Although there have been a couple of theories which rationalize phenomena (i.e.: Phenomenology), the verdict is still out on its relationship with nostalgia, which seems to be the driving force behind its influence in today’s cultural landscape.
+Though what is undeniable is the way in which the expression “90s nostalgia” has quickly become a part of our vernacular, referring to the “general appreciation and affectionate remembrance of various cultural events, touchstones, and movements that comprised American youth culture in the 1990s.”

 Originally published 03/09/18